thatstar/voroana/README.md

 3. Neighbor list based on the Voronoi tessellation.
 4. Neighbor vectors.
 5. Face areas of the Voronoi cells.
+6. Vectors from atoms to their cell centroids.

 Absolute or relative face area based cutoff can be applied to remove tiny cell faces during the calculation and radical Voronoi tessellations can be performed on requirement.